giorrrgio/tambur.js/README.md

 this will show you the debug output of the validation process within the Tambur.io Web Application.

 ###Generate Mode Tokens
 A mode token is a SHA1 hash over a string containing Api-Key, App-Id, Mode, SubscriberId, and some Mode specific parameters.
-Since the Publisher Instance contains a reference to the connection it already knows Api-Key, App-Id and the SubscriberId for this particular connection.
-So for now you can only generate mode tokens for your own connection. (probably if you are using this <b>unrecommended</b> Publisher interface you also know how to tweak it in order to support other SubscriberIds.
+Since the Publisher Instance contains a reference to the connection it already knows the Api-Key, App-Id and the SubscriberId for this particular connection.
+So for now you can only generate mode tokens for your own connection.
+(If you are using this <b>unrecommended</b> Publisher interface you'll probably know how to tweak it in order to support other SubscriberIds.

 ####Auth Mode